onamfc/gravity-forms-clevertap-integration/readme.txt

 = Can I use different event names for different forms? =

 Yes!
 Each form can have its own custom event name.
 For example, you might use "Newsletter Signup" for a newsletter form and "Contact Form Submission" for a contact form.

+= Can I use different profile keys for different forms? =

+Yes!
+Each form can specify which CleverTap profile attribute to update.
+By default, it uses "Form Signups", but you might want to use "Newsletter Tags", "Lead Sources", or any other profile attribute name that makes sense for your use case.

 = What happens if the email field changes position? =